fpigeonjr/myBlog/content/posts/2019-08-16-vpn-setup/index.md

 😢Bummed out that your VPN slows down your connection?

-The NordVPN team has a project NordLynx which uses a new protocol that is gong to knock your socks off.
+The NordVPN team has been working on project NordLynx which uses a new protocol called _wireguard_ that is going to knock your socks off.

 [This PCMag article gives you all the details](https://www.pcmag.com/commentary/369921/the-vpn-industry-is-on-the-cusp-of-a-major-breakthrough).